McRaeAlex/McRaeAlex.github.io/_posts/2019-10-30-Traits-vs-Interfaces.md

     foreach(JsonNode node in this.ArrayValues)
     {
         T temp = new T();
-        T.FromJson(node); // Call some static method of T which returns itself result.Add(temp);
+        T.FromJson(node); // Call a instance method that reads the node into T result.Add(temp);
     }